Last Updated on March 31, 2021 by Tanmay Sarkar

 Q3.
 What is the best month to buy an RV?

 A3.
 The best time to buy an RV is October and November.
 At this time the RV sales are low and the dealer gives a discount on lots of models, mostly older once.
 The peak time of RVs is spring and summertime.
-This is also the time when people buy RVs which increases the demand and hence there is an increase in price too.
+This is also the time when people buy RVs which increases the demand and hence there is a price increase too.

 Q4.
 Can you negotiate RV prices?